 Treating Alcohol and Depression

-At the same time, mental health disorder symptoms that are caused by psychotic depression may increase the cravings to drink alcohol.
+At the same time, mental health disorder symptoms that are caused by psychotic depression also increase the cravings to drink alcohol.

-Therefore, treatment options that pay little attention to depressive symptoms and mental disorders are likely to be less effective for people suffering from these co-occurring conditions, and may in fact worsen depression leading to more severe depression.
+Therefore, treatment options that pay little attention to depressive symptoms and mental disorders are less effective for people suffering from these co-occurring conditions, further worsening the depression and leading to more severe depression.

 Diagnostic and Statistical Manual

-Speak with your family members concerning your symptoms and any family history that has to do with mental health conditions and alcohol abuse.
+Speak with the family members concerning the symptoms and any family history that has to do with mental health conditions and alcohol abuse.
 This is because, in most cases, alcohol abuse, and mental health are hereditary conditions.

-The treatment centres would also like to know about any kind of challenges you are facing at home, work, or school, plus the issues you have with the people around you.
+The treatment centres also like to know about any kind of challenges faced at home, work, school, or any ill-fated relationship with the people around.

-This interview can be done either over the phone or in person.
-If you are admitted, you will undergo several medical and psychiatric assessments to determine whether you have medical complications or comorbid mental health issues.
+This interview is done either over the phone or in person.
+If admitted, there will be the need to undergo several medical and psychiatric assessments to determine whether there are medical complications or comorbid mental health issues.

-If the symptoms are too advanced, you could be assigned a multi-disciplinary team to work with you to adjust and monitor your progress.
+If the symptoms are too advanced, a multi-disciplinary team is assigned to work with the patient so as to make adjustments and monitor treatment progress.

 The treatment options offered at the alcohol and depression rehab clinic include:

-So, because everyone is unique, as we have mentioned above, they will have different symptoms, and the medical professionals at the rehab facility will always tailor make the treatment program to fit everyone.
+So, because everyone is unique, as mentioned above, there are different symptoms in different individuals, and the medical professionals at the rehab facility always tailor a treatment programme to fit each individual.

-Please note that both symptoms occurring together will be expensive to treat, and it may cost you more than £500 a week, depending on the clinic you choose.
+Please note that both of these symptoms occurring together will be expensive to treat, and it may cost more than £500 a week, depending on the clinic chosen.

-Currently, there are many treatment centres that are willing to help you.
+Treating both these conditions is a long process, and the journey is difficult.
+The earlier treatment is sought, the better.
+Currently, there are many treatment centres that are willing to offer help to people suffering from these conditions.
 Please find help from the treatment providers listed online.